 - Moon: rsr.org/moon#TLP cites unexpected heat, dust, molten outer core, volcanism, radon & helium emissions

-- Comets: The famous comet 67P not only outgasses oxygen but the ESA filmed an actual landslide on that allegedly four billion year-old flying pile of rounded boulders and ice; also, short-period comets exist even though the Oort cloud does not!
+- Comets: The European Space Agency was surprised to film an actual landslide on the allegedly four billion year-old Comet 67P flying pile of rounded boulders and ice that is also outgassing oxygen; also, short-period comets exist even though the Oort cloud does not!
+See more at rsr.org/comets.

-- TNOs: Trans-Neptunian Objects are thousands of years old because millions of years would have randomized their perihelions
+- TNOs: Trans-Neptunian Objects are thousands of years old because millions of years would have randomized their perihelions.
+See more at rsr.org/TNOs.

 * More Mars News: Nasa finds that Mars, "once had 1-mile deep oceans and STILL remains moist".